WeMaLa/light-bot-kotlin/readme.md

 # to.chat virtual home automation bot (vHab)

-This simple demonstration shows how home automation can be implemented with Kotlin.
+This simple demonstration shows how home automation can be docker to the server implemented with Kotlin.

-A simplified version of the Apple HomeKit Accessory Protocol Specification is implemented.
+A simplified version of the Apple HomeKit Accessory Protocol Specification is used.

 ## Requirements

 * Java 11
 * Kotlin 1.3.20 (comes as maven dependency)
 * Maven >= 3.2.1
-* Running WeMaLa server
+* Running WeMaLa server (or using cloud server dev.to.chat)

 ## Getting started with maven